RESPRiT/toamema/README.md

-# Toa Mema 0.3
+# Toa Mema 0.3.1
 This is a Python 3 script that is used to moderate the [/r/BionicleMemes](http://www.reddit.com/r/bioniclememes) subreddit.

-It is currently running and is in development.
+It is currently running on a VPS and is in development.

 ## Some features
 * Counts the number of "meme" posts in the subreddit